Analysis: Why the Seahawks appear to be playing hardball with Duane Brown

 As he has throughout camp, Brown walked onto the field midway through Thursday’s practice to watch the rest.

-And Carroll has already said Brown will not play in the preseason (a statement that could be an olive branch to Brown, letting him know the team cares only about him being ready once real games begin).
+Carroll said Brown will not play in the preseason (a statement that could be an olive branch to Brown, letting him know the team cares about him being ready once real games begin).

 But coaches and teammates say Brown has been active as ever in walk-throughs and meetings.